Renewing Your Mind/ Neuroplasticity & Epigenetics

 These sessions focused on what psychiatry calls “Cognitive Restructuring.”
 When taught correctly, through the lens of Scripture, cognitive restructuring is about renewing the mind.
-It’s about changing negative emotions and behaviors by changing the way we think . . . and what we ruminate about.
-Will it be God’s truths or Satan’s lies?
-We must decide.
+It’s about changing negative emotions which lead to negative behaviors by changing our thinking . . . what will you ruminate on?
+God’s truths or Satan’s lies?
+You must decide!

-During these group sessions the therapist taught patients how to recognize and reject lies that replay over and over in our mind, when we let them, lies like You’re no good!
+During these group sessions the therapist taught patients how to recognize and reject those lies that replay, over and over, in our mind, when we let them, lies like You’re no good!
 You can’t change!
 You’re worthless!
 No one likes you!
 Everyone is against you!
-Such toxic thinking must be replaced with the TRUTH of God’s word about WHO we are in Christ, and what our purpose for existing is.
+Such toxic thinking must be replaced with the TRUTH of God’s word about WHO we are in Christ, and what our purpose is for existing.

 Dr. Caroline Leaf